 If you want to stretch your sense of what is possible physically, mentally, and spiritually, then join InterVarsity Study Abroad for a week in Spain where you will join history by walking the Way of St. James, one of the oldest pilgrimage routes in Europe.

-Little did you know the rhythm of feet walking ancient roads was a sound your soul was craving to hear.
-On this exchange of pavement for dirt paths, phones pinging for birds chirping, and luxuries for bare necessities, your typical racing thoughts have found ample space for reflection.
+As the sun rises higher in the sky, you discover that the rhythm of feet walking ancient roads was a sound your soul was craving to hear.
+You’ve made the exchange of pavement for dirt paths, phones pinging for birds chirping, and luxuries for bare necessities, which has given your typical racing thoughts ample space for reflection.

 The physical and mental challenge of these 100 kilometers is so much more than an analogy for life—it’s propelling you onward to Santiago de Compostela and the next step on your journey of faith...